spectrocloud/docusaurus-versioning-template/README.md

 ]
 ```

-### ❓ Do I need to created versioned content in every build?
+### ❓ Do I need to create versioned content in every build?

 The short answer is no, and it's also not something we recommend, especially for larger documentation sites.
 We recommend you only generate the versioned content when you need to preview it locally or when you are publishing content to production.